CanarysPlayground/ghcap-github-foundations/labs/workingwithgithubrepos.md

    ![new-repo](../images/create-repo-new.png)

-1. In 'Create a new repository' page, in the "Repository name" box, type hello-world.
+1. In `Create a new repository` page, in the "Repository name" box, type `github-foundations-lab`.

-1. In the "Repository name" box, type hello-world.

 1. In the "Description" box, type a short description.
 For example, type "This repository is for practising the GitHub Flow."